 “Why should I?”
 If that’s not a question you’re asking yourself when you’re crafting a call-to-action, it should be.
 WHY?
 Because it’s definitely a question your reader is asking.

-Business bio-crafter extraordinaire, Nancy Juetten, posted a funny blog last month about her Y.A.W.N. system for selling, as in: “Y–ou A-bsolutely W–ill N-ot get the business when all you talk about is your generic program, delivery method, or book.”
+Business bio-crafter extraordinaire, Nancy Juetten, once posted a funny blog about her Y.A.W.N. system for selling, as in: “Y–ou A-bsolutely W–ill N-ot get the business when all you talk about is your generic program, delivery method, or book.”